 At left is a beautifully carved fossilized ivory musk ox by Inupiaq artist Norbert Thomas.
 This one is 2.25 inches long and $400.
 At right is a Picasso marble giraffe by Bernard Laselute, 1.75 inches high and $70.

-An alabaster dalmatian with inlaid jet for his spots.
-Made by Cody Nastacio, 2 inches high and $60.
-In the two center photos is a limestone horse by Andres Lementino.
-2.25 inches long and $48.
+An alabaster dalmatian with inlaid jet for his spots, carved by Cody Nastacio, 2 inches high and $60.
 Also by Cody is this white wolf.
 Carved from marble, it is 3 3/8 inches long and $60.
+Two views of a mountain lion carved from a piece of natural turquoise from the Fox mine in Nevada.
+Made by Navajo artist Roy Davis, it is 1.75 inches long and $110.

 Above are two carvings by Nelson Yatsattie.
 The badger is carved from serpentine, 3.25 inches from snout to tail and $190.
 The horned lizard is carved from Picasso marble.
 3.5 inches long and $150.